ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 ## Issuer's Origin Alias Test Vector

-The test vector below for the procedure in {{anon-issuer-origin-id}} lists the following values:
+The test vector below for the procedure in {{issuers-origin-alias}} lists the following values:

 - sk_client: Client Secret, serialized and represented as a hexadecimal string.
 - pk_client: Client Key, serialized and represented as a hexadecimal string.
 - sk_origin: Origin Secret, serialized and represented as a hexadecimal string.
 - request_blind: The request_blind value computed in {{index-request}}, represented as a hexadecimal string.
-- index_key: The index_key value computed in {{issuer-anon-issuer-origin-id}}, represented as a hexadecimal string.
+- index_key: The index_key value computed in {{issuer-issuers-origin-alias}}, represented as a hexadecimal string.
-- issuer_origin_alias: The issuer_origin_alias value computed in {{attester-output-anon-issuer-origin-id}}, represented as a hexadecimal string.
+- issuer_origin_alias: The issuer_origin_alias value computed in {{attester-output-issuers-origin-alias}}, represented as a hexadecimal string.

 ~~~
 sk_sign: f6e6a0c9de38663ca539ff2e6a04e4fca11dc569794dc405e2d17439d6ce4f6